What to do with your pre-loved gems

 Most charity shops will accept donations of the following:

-- Clothing: Men’s, Women’s and children’s
+- Clothing: Men’s, Women’s & Children’s

 - Small home and kitchen items

-- Household textiles (but no pillows or duvets)
+- Household textiles (no pillows or duvets)

 - Books, CDs, vinyl, videos and games